 How many bodies did Burke and Hare steal?

 Burke and Hare didn’t steal any bodies and are often misquoted as being body snatchers.
-They got cadavers for sale by murdering victims they found on Edinburgh’s streets.
+They got bodies for sale by murdering victims they found on Edinburgh’s streets.
 They would then sell them to the anatomist Dr Rober Knox in Surgeons’ Square for use in his dissection classes.
 In total, they killed 16 people, none of which were stolen from the grave.

-A quicker and more lucrative way of making a profit was by simply acquiring cadavers through murder.
+To them, a quicker and more lucrative way of making a profit was by simply acquiring cadavers through murder.

-The Burke and Hare Murders
+Who Were Burke and Hare victims?

 Burke and Hare murdered at least 16 people, taking destitute individuals from the streets of Edinburgh.
 Their first cadaver was ‘Old Donald’, an army pensioner who’d died owing the pair £4 in rent.
 Their other victims included ‘Daft Jamie’ and ‘the old woman’, Mary or Margaret Docherty, the pair’s last victim.